 The shared NOC is a timely and reliable resource pool that is constantly triaging and working through queues containing tickets from many clients.
 This model is tailored to offer standardized and templatized support.

-Here at INOC, our shared NOC is staffed with skilled NOC personnel, from tiered groups of engineers to change specialists, and round-the-clock management.
+Here at INOC, our shared NOC is staffed with skilled NOC personnel, from tiered groups of engineers to change specialists and round-the-clock management.
 Once the systems to be monitored have been pointed at our infrastructure, we receive and ticket alerts, emails, and phone calls where they are triaged for severity and worked as our engineers move through the queue of shared client events.
-The engineers utilize INOC tools, and use alarm-to-action guides that are built off standardized support methods, and adapted to fit the client’s business.
+The engineers utilize INOC tools and alarm-to-action guides that are built off standardized support methods and adapted to fit the client’s business.

 Through platform integrations, the shared NOC is highly scalable.
 Escalations are typically handled internally through the shift supervisors and managers.